Overview of Missouri Taxes

 Tax rates in Missouri are set by a variety of local tax authorities.
 The rate you pay is the total of all the rates for all the districts that cover your home.
 Rates are expressed per $100 in assessed value.

-Instead of looking at rates per assessed value, it can be useful to look at taxes paid as a percentage of market value.
-This is called an effective tax rate.
-A county’s average effective tax rate is the median annual property tax paid as a percentage of the median home value.
+Instead of looking at rates per assessed value, it can be useful to look at taxes paid as a percentage of home value.
+This is called an effective tax rate, which is a county’s median annual property tax paid as a percentage of its median home value.
 The table below shows the average effective tax rate for every county in Missouri.

 |County||Median Home Value||Median Annual Property Tax Payment||Average Effective Property Tax Rate|